milieuinfo/metadata-geonetwork/liquibase/README.md

 create schema liquibase;
 ```

 Afterwards, run `mvn liquibase:update` in the folder `liquibase/`.
-This makes use of the `liquibase.properties` file!
+Pass `-P context` to select the desired context, or override
+properties by adding `-Dliquibase.attribute=value`.
+For available values, see `mvn liquibase:help -Ddetail=true`.

 This procedure is also contained in the script `reset-db.sh` for convenience, when running the docker compose version.
 Make sure you are using the right properties file.